 PR.4b Locate new parks in locations that are readily accessible to the populations they are intended to serve.

-PR.4c Where appropriate, work with community members to increase safety and security awareness through programs such as neighborhood park watches and Adopt a Park education.
+PR.4c Where appropriate, work with community members to increase safety and security awareness through programs such as neighborhood park watches and education.